DoD-Platform-One/minio/CONTRIBUTING.md

 # Contributing

-Thanks for contributing to this repository!helm dep up
+Thanks for contributing to this repository

 This repository follows the following conventions: